xing-yang/community/contributors/design-proposals/storage/csi-snapshot.md

 * For dynamically created snapshot, it should have a VolumeSnapshotClass associated with it.
 User can explicitly specify a VolumeSnapshotClass in the VolumeSnapshot API object.
 If user does not specify a VolumeSnapshotClass, a default VolumeSnapshotClass created by the admin will be used.
 This is similar to how a default StorageClass created by the admin will be used for the provisioning of a PersistentVolumeClaim.

-* For statically binding snapshot, user/admin must specify pointers for both VolumeSnapshot and VolumeSnapshotContent, so that the controller knows how to bind them.
+* For statically binding snapshot, user/admin must specify bi-pointers correctly for both VolumeSnapshot and VolumeSnapshotContent, so that the controller knows how to bind them.
+Otherwise, if VolumeSnapshot points to a non-exist VolumeSnapshotContent, or VolumeSnapshotContent does not point back to the VolumeSnapshot, the Error status will be set for VolumeSnapshot

 * External snapshotter is running in the sidecar along with external-attacher and external-provisioner for each CSI Volume Driver.